dstackai/dstack/docs/docs/guides/tasks.md

 </div>

-When you run such a task, `dstack` forwards the configured ports to `localhost`.
+When running a task, `dstack` forwards the remote ports to `localhost` for secure and convenient access.

 By default, `dstack` uses its own Docker images to run dev environments, which are pre-configured with Python, Conda, and essential CUDA drivers.